As part of the government’s drive to increase transparency and accountability, Martha Lane Fox is to be a new UK Digital Champion.

 And as things start to change in government, I believe this new digital drive will play a key part in our ambition to build a Big Society and help get people more involved with their local neighbourhoods.

 There are more than 10 million adults in this country who have never used the internet and it is my mission to get as many of them online as possible.
 At the moment they are missing out on the massive advantages of being online which the rest of us take for granted, including average consumer savings of over £560 a year and the ability to access vital public services, and I want to change that.

 And whilst helping to bridge the digital divide is hugely important in its own right, there are also compelling economic reasons why we need to get everyone online.
 For example the government could save millions of pounds each year simply by doing transactions online rather than on paper or over the phone.

 Notes to editors

-- For more information on the Race Online 2012 campaign visit http://raceonline2012.org [external website].
+For more information on the Race Online campaign visit the Race Online 2012 website.

 Martha Lane Fox co-founded lastminute.com in 1998 with business partner Brent Hoberman, floated the business in 2000 and remained on the company’s board until its sale in 2005.
 It is currently still Europe’s largest travel and leisure website.
 Martha is founder of Lucky Voice which currently has five bars and a growing online application.
 Martha is also Founder and Chair of antigone.org.uk, her own grant-giving foundation, which supports charities involved with criminal justice, health and education.
 Martha is a Non-Executive Director at Marks & Spencer plc, Channel 4 Television and Mydeco, She is also a Trustee of Reprieve.
 In 2009 Martha was appointed the government’s first Champion for Digital Inclusion.